ArnedeBoer/diary/README.md

 # Diary

-This app allows you to create records for each day, person and location.
-The people and locations can be referenced in the records of the day, which can be filtered based on date, people and locations.
-This allows you to for example quickly find the day on which you met X at location Y.
+This app allows you to create records for each day, and records for relating attributes (defaults: people, locations).
+The recorded days can be filtered back on dates and their relations.
+For example: Show me all diary entries after date 01-01-2018 when I've met Bob and when I've visited The Prancing Pony.

 ## Background